 The provider should communicate clearly, in plain language.

 The provider should have clear and effective lines of communication between boards, senior management, and frontline staff, to ensure a focus on customer outcomes at all levels of the business.

+The purpose of the services and products should be clear.
+It should also be clear what the benefits and risks are to customers.

 What this means for boards and senior management

 The FMA does not prescribe culture.
-Boards and senior leaders decide culture, and are accountable for it.
-This means they are accountable for what actually happens at their organisation, and for customers.
+Boards and senior leaders determine culture, and are accountable for it.
+This means they are accountable for what actually happens at their organisation, and the overall treatment of customers.

 A good culture encourages all staff to look out for, and look after, customers.
-It values customers, and gives customers what they want to help the business succeed.
-It means that across an organisation, from the leadership down, there is a common understanding of desired business outcomes and how they align with customer outcomes.
+It values customers, and gives customers appropriate products and services on a fully informed (i.e. fair and transparent) basis.
+It means that across an organisation, from the leadership down, there is a common understanding of desired business outcomes and how they align with customer needs and objectives.

 If a business achieves this, it is far easier for: